High Tea at the Old Cataract in Aswan

 Uniformed guards at the gate inform us we have to pay 85 Egyptian pounds to enter.
 They obviously don’t want any riff-raff hanging about.
 However, the entrance fee can be applied to anything you buy while here, and we are having tea.
-To spend the full amount, we even have Royal Tea.
-We’re shown to the lower terraces.
-The grand terrace where there’s a band, plush, comfortable sofas and, not least, a roof over our heads, is for residents only.
+To spend all of the 170 pounds (small children are free), we even have Royal Tea.

 Then again, I probably will…